Live Forever (Lil Peep mixtape)

-Live Forever is the second solo mixtape by American singer/rapper Lil Peep.
+Live Forever is the second solo mixtape by American rapper Lil Peep.
 It was released on December 2, 2015.
-It was released two months after his first mixtape, Lil Peep; Part One, which was released in September 2015.
-The mixtape was preceded by two singles: "Flannel" and “Haunt U”, and three additional singles were issued posthumously.
+The mixtape was preceded by two singles, "Flannel" and "Haunt U", and three additional singles were issued posthumously, including the viral hit "Nuts".
 The mixtape was later re-released on the seventh anniversary of the mixtape's release in 2022.

 Background

-A music video for the track, "Live Forever" was released on December 16, 2015.
+"Live Forever" was originally released in 2015, and a music video for the title track would be released on December 16, 2015.
+The mixtape would later be re-released to all platforms in 2022, due to sample clearance issues.
+The artwork was created by ArtByChase.

-Mysticphonk, producer of the songs "Angeldust" and "Haunt U" would re-release the two songs as singles and upon Peep's passing in late 2017, putting them on his EP titled 2016, a compilation of songs he produced for the late rapper.